docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/faq.md

       - "SA_SPAM_SUBJECT=[SPAM] "
 ```

+### Can I use naked/bare domains (no host name)?

+Yes, but not without some configuration changes.
+Normally it is assumed that docker-mailserver runs on a host with a name, so the fully qualified host name might be mail.example.com with the domain is example.com.
+The MX records point to mail.example.com.
+To use a bare domain where the host name is example.com and the domain is also example.com, change mydestination from:

+`mydestination = $myhostname, localhost.$mydomain, localhost`

+To:

+`mydestination = localhost.$mydomain, localhost`

+Add the latter line to config/postfix-main.cf.
+That should work.

 ### Why are Spamassassin x-headers not inserted into my sample.domain.com subdomain emails?

 In the default setup, amavis only applies Spamassassin x-headers into domains matching the template listed in the config  file 05-domain_id (in the amavis defaults).
 The default setup @local_domains_acl = ( ".$mydomain" ); does not match subdomains.
 To match subdomains, you can override the @local_domains_acl directive in the amavis user config file 50-user with @local_domains_maps = ("."); to match any sort of domain template.